Accio/MCBDD/assets/2026/2026-03-hamster.md

 * Pill A was given to H2
 * Pill C was given to H1

 All three scenarios have an equal probability, i.e. 1/3.
-Note that neither events involving Pill B , and the event that Pill C was given to H2 is impossible, because it contracts with the observation that the first hamster fall asleep.
+Note that none of the events involve Pill B, and the event that Pill C was given to H2 is impossible, because it contradicts the observation that the first hamster falls asleep.

 * If Pill A was given to H1 (probability 1/3), the probability that H2 (the other hamster) falls asleep when another pill is given is 1.
 * If Pill A was given to H2 (probability 1/3), the probability that H1 falls asleep when another pill is given is 1.
 * If Pill C was given to H1 (probability 1/3), the probability that H2 falls asleep when another pill is given is 0.

-Therefore, the total likelihood that the other hamster falls asleep when the same pill is given is 2/3.
+Therefore, the total likelihood that the other hamster falls asleep when another pill of the same type is given is 2/3.

-Intuitively, given that Pill A always works and Pill C works only sometimes, the likelihood that our observation that a hamster falls asleep is more likely to be caused by Pill A than by Pill C.
+Intuitively, since Pill A always works and Pill C works only half the time, the observation that a hamster falls asleep is more likely to have been caused by Pill A than by Pill C.

 ## The Bayes' theorem solution

 ### Assigning probabilities to pill selection

-Since we have no other information than the two pills are of the same type, we believe that the probabilities that the two pills are of Type A, B, or C are qeual:  $p(A)=p(B)=p(C)=\frac{1}{3}$
+Since we have no other information than the two pills are of the same type, we believe that the probabilities that the two pills are of Type A, B, or C are equal: $p(A)=p(B)=p(C)=\frac{1}{3}$.

 ### Probability of the observation, i.e. a randomly chosen hamster falling asleep